 I suspect everyone has a seasonal aspect to their writing, a time when they write more or better, offset by another time when they write less or not at all.
 It’s critical we understand our writing cycles to set reasonable expectations for ourselves – and others.

 Some people, like me, write more in the summer.
-Others write less or may even take a break, a summer vacation, if you will.
-The key is to embrace our seasons of productivity and protect our times of diminished returns.
+Others write less or may even take a break, a summer vacation if you will.
+The key is to embrace our seasons of productivity and protect our times of diminishing returns.

 Regardless of what your summer writing looks like, may you have a great one!